Answering Some Common Questions that We Hear:

 Hello again, friends!
 You've probably heard the expression, "curiosity killed the cat."
 What you may not have heard is the refrain, "but satisfaction brought it back."
 So, I'm going try to answer some of the questions we hear most often at McArdle's.
 I hope I'll be able to satisfy any curiosities you may have.
 So, let's jump right into the questions.

 These questions are probably the most common, but they're also the easiest to answer, so I'll get them out of the way first.
 We're open Monday through Saturday from 8 AM to 5:30 PM.
 The exception is during the months of December and May.
-During those periods, we're open until 6PM, and open on Sundays as well.
+During those busy months we're open until 6PM and also on Sundays!

-As far as delivery goes, we can do same day deliveries to Stamford, Greenwich (Old Greenwich, Riverside, Cos Cob, & Greenwich Proper), Port Chester & Rye Brook, Rye, Purchase, Harrison, and West Harrison.
+As far as delivery goes, we can do same day deliveries to Stamford, Greenwich (Old Greenwich, Riverside, Cos Cob, Back Country & Greenwich Proper), Port Chester & Rye Brook, Rye, Purchase, Harrison, and West Harrison.
 Occasionally, we make deliveries beyond this radius, but we go on a case by case basis.
-However, if you need flowers delivered beyond our normal range, we can wire your flower order to another shop across the US or World who can deliver on our behalf.
-Give our flower shop a call for details on that.
+However, if you need flowers delivered beyond our normal range, we can wire your flower order to another shop across the US or anywhere in the World that can deliver on our behalf.
+Give our flower shop a call for details.

-I need an easy houseplant for my office/den/&c..
+I need an easy houseplant for my office or den.
 What do you recommend?

 Generally when people say "easy," they are referring to plants that don't require very much light or very much water.
 As it happens, I've already written a post on this topic.
 So, click here for some low maintenance houseplant recommendations.